Section 2 of Part 1 of the 2023 EITI Standard

 When the country has completed the sign‑up steps and wishes to be recognised as an EITI implementing country, the government should submit an EITI applicationHideA standard application form is available from the EITI International Secretariat., endorsed by the EITI multi‑stakeholder group.
 The application should describe the activities undertaken to date and provide evidence demonstrating that each of the sign‑up steps have been completed.
 The application should include contact details for government, civil society and private sector stakeholders involved in the EITI.

 Once submitted, the application will be made publicly available on the EITI website.
 The EITI Board will review the application and assess whether the sign‑up steps have been completed.
 The EITI International Secretariat will work closely with the senior individual appointed by the government to lead on EITI implementation in order to clarify any outstanding issues.
 Based on this and any other available information, the EITI Board’s Outreach and Candidature Committee will make a recommendation, within a reasonable time period, to the EITI Board on whether a country’s application should be accepted.
 The EITI Board will make the final decision.

 The EITI Board aims to process applications within eight weeks of receiving the application.
-The EITI Board prefers to make decisions on admitting an EITI country during EITI Board meetings, although may consider taking a decision via Board circular between meetings where appropriate.
+The EITI Board prefers to make decisions on admitting a country during EITI Board meetings, although it may consider taking a decision via Board circular between meetings where appropriate.

-To learn more about how to submit and EITI candidature application, please contact EITI Legal and Corporate Engagement Director, Andrew Irvine, at email@example.com.
+To learn more about how to submit and EITI candidature application, please contact the EITI International Secretariat at firstname.lastname@example.org.